kianryan/kianryan.github.io/_posts/2012-04-05-appslib-rather-rude.md

   * The Venerable [GetJar](http://www.getjar.com/)?
   * And [Handango](http://www.handango.com/homepage/Homepage.jsp?deviceId=2433) is still going as well

-Funnily enough, the most I&#8217;ve had from any of these (and I&#8217;ve had a few contacts) are introductory e-mails, some offers and details about the services they offer.
+Funnily enough, the most I’ve had from any of these (and I’ve had a few contacts) are introductory e-mails, some offers and details about the services they offer.
 At no point have any of these opened an account for me, uploaded my applications, nor derided my decision to no longer user their services.
 In short, at any point in the future I will be more willing to deal with anyone else other than you.

-&#8220;Thank you again&#8221;.
+“Thank you again”.